 - You’ll weed out scammers, as they prefer anonymity

 - You’ll be able to make up your mind about the candidate.
 Often, simply browsing one’s portfolio and testimonials is not enough to figure out what a person is like at work.
 A live interview can help you notice small details in a candidate’s behavior and temper that can make working with them either a pleasure or an ordeal.

 Freelancer.com provides all means necessary to transfer money for the completed order to a contractor.
 If they ask you to process a payment using third-party services not used by the platform, better treat it as a warning sign.

 What to pay attention to

-In our Freelancer review we’ve tried to cover some typical red flags that you should watch out for when hiring a particular contractor.
+In our Freelancer review, we’ve tried to cover some typical red flags that you should watch out for when hiring a particular contractor.

 Requests for full upfront payments

 Professionals often ask for prepayment.
 For a freelancer, it is a necessary part of the job and a guarantee that a client is willing to pay.
-For you, it is an investment into the quality of the work your hired contractor is doing.
+For you, it is an investment in the quality of the work your hired contractor is doing.

 It is okay when a freelancer asks you about a 50% prepayment (although typically they prefer getting paid in milestones).
 But, if a guy you found online is like, “Hey, would you mind paying me in full before I work on your order?” it is a big warning sign for you.